 Does it matter what you believe in this regard?
 I argue that perfect knowledge is not the basis of eternal life.
 Eternal life springs from our growing relationship, based in knowledge, with God and Jesus, inspired by the Spirit Word indwelling in us.

 For comparison, take 1 John 4:18 where we find that “perfect love casts out fear”.
 The Greek for “perfect” is “Teleios” and means “having reached its end, being complete or perfect”.
 In this, the concept is slightly different to John 17:3 but stick with me here.

-Once love is fully developed and completed, the fear of torment or punishment is finally abolished.
-He adds a rider “whoever fears has not been perfected in love”.
+Love, fully developed and completed, abolishes the fear of torment or punishment.
+John adds that love is not perfect in some one who fears.
 This is a growing thing.
-Grow in love and when it is perfected you will have abolished fear of God’s punishment.
+Grow in love and when it is perfect you will have abolished fear of God’s punishment.
 Until we encounter the Love of God through the indwelling Spirit of God and until we enable that Spirit to fully engulf us – in the words of John Piper, to fully find our satisfaction in Him – we will not truly abolish our niggling fear of punishment.
 God is Love and unless we really understand that, we will not overcome our fear of His punishments.

 We don’t have perfect love here and now, though we strive to perfect it, therefore fear of “torment” (however small that fear is) is a feature of our lives.
 Our struggle is to drive it out.

 So, we find ourselves asking the question, is John 17:3 a basis of division between a trinitarian and a non-trinitarian.
+Does it matter what you believe about the trinity?
 Depending on your perspective, one is simply more advanced in knowledge than the other.